Introduction to Machine Learning: K-medoids and K-mean

 \subsection{K-medoids}

-One of the limitation of hierarchical clustering is that it is a greedy approach that does not optimize a global quality measure associated to the partition.
+One of the limitations of hierarchical clustering is that it is a greedy approach that does not optimize a global quality measure associated with the partition.
 Such quality measures can indeed be defined based on the heuristic that clusters should be homogeneous (for some criterion) and far apart from each other.

 In centroid-based methods, the homogeneity criterion is the minimum, over all possible points in $\CR$, of the sum of dissimilarities between elements of the cluster and that point.
 More precisely, for any $A\subset \CR$, and any dissimilarity measure $\al$, define the {\em central dispersion} index